Tumasile/Summer-Work/README.md

-# Summer-Work
+# Software Development
-Project done during summer.

 Hi There

-Tumasile here, Am a 4th year graduant, graduated in computer sciences, I like coding, mostly python, java and PHP.
+Tumasile here, am a 4th year graduant, I like coding, mostly Python, Java, PHP and some sql.
-I developed some working programs of java, python, sql scripts and PHP
+I developed some working programs of java, python, sql and PHP which can be found bellow.

+The purpose of this projects is get help and gain experience,